gfhd0054/XD_hifi_proto/XD.md

       - recommended video
       - basic chatting structure
 - What were some of the difficulties you faced?
-   -
+   - Build Chatting system(Thanks to Jun-young, it could be implemented.)
 - List one of useful implementation skill you learned while working on this milestone.
-   - working experience with other team mates
+   - working experience with team mates in real time using Git Hub
 ### Yourim
 - Which part of the UI did you directly contribute to?